Resilience in the workplace: The 4 skills your managers need

 4. Communication

 Communication is key, especially during periods of uncertainty.
-It’s Important to ensure your team doesn’t feel alone in all the stress and turmoil.
+It’s important to ensure your team doesn’t feel alone in all the stress and turmoil.
 Your business needs to work together with managers to keep employees updated and to share key information as it becomes available.
 This will enable your business to fight misinformation with facts and build trust and deeper connections within your teams.

 Workplace resilience can’t be built overnight.
 You need to help individuals at every level of your organization feel prepared for unexpected challenges, shifts in the business landscape, and questions about the future – a task easier said than done.

-That’s why we’ve created our new guide, “Looking forward: 7 tools for workplace resilience.”
+That’s why we’ve created our guide, “Looking forward: 7 tools for workplace resilience.”
 The guide shares the tools, templates, and ideas you need to get started on improving resilience among your teams.